Javierenrique00/audioextractor/README.md

         where Base64("https://www.youtube.com/watch?v=RdSrsOljVmo") = aHR0cHM6Ly93d3cueW91dHViZS5jb20vd2F0Y2g-dj1SZFNyc09salZtbw==

         - q -> QUALITY could be [lq,hq] to low quality and hq for high quality (default lq)
-        - tran -> TRANSCODE could be [true,false] for transcoding in the server.
-(Deafult false)
+        - tran -> TRANSCODE could be [true,false] for transcoding in the server. (default false)

 **Notes about transcoding:**
 The obtained files without transcoding have better audio quality because comes from the origin without any manipulation, and also are available in the server faster because do not require local processing, but sometimes these files are not syncronic and you can not make partial downloads with the client (Grabwaves)